frederickcxa/mobile-playground/README.md

 - ~~[React Native client](https://facebook.github.io/react-native/)~~.
 - ~~[Flutter client](https://flutter.io/)~~.
 - ~~Add lazy loading until all pokemon are fetched~~.
+- Add thoughts/notes about findings on using each tool.
 - Local cache.
 - Be able to mark a pokemon as favorite and display the favorites one in another list.